Money Saving Tips: If You Invest the Money Saved from Applying these Tips, Wisely, You could Generate Over $240,000.

 And friends, please, please, please make a definite commitment not to touch this saved money as soon as it begins to accumulate into significant figures.
 The only exception should be: You have reached your targeted financial goal.

 The Mathematical Principle I have shared with you here, is called: The Principle of Time and Compounding.
 And as you can see from all my previous calculations, the earlier you start at saving wisely, is the better financially prepared you will be to face the future.

-However, don’t you dare use that as an excuse not to save, or to be discouraged from saving, because you are probably in your mid-thirties or older, and think it’s too late to start.
+However, don’t you dare use that as an excuse not to apply these ‘Money Saving Tips’, or to be discouraged from saving, because you are probably in your mid-thirties or older, and think it’s too late to start.
 That’s the poorest excuse I’ve ever heard.
 It’s never too late to start saving.

 Well, what are you sitting around moping about?